Soumi7/codery/README.md

 - **Latest Jobs** gives job titles and application links on zulip using the Github Jobs API

+- **Udemy courses** gives the latest popular Udemy courses using the Udemy Affiliate API

+- **Trending Problems** know what are the trending problems over all competitive coding platforms globally

+- **Leaderboard** gives leaderboard of programmers all over the world

 - **Memo** can keep a list of jobs to do